We want happiness, health, and abundance in all areas of life;

 Many people suffer Anxiety symptoms when they believe they are incapable of solving the problem or handling the set of circumstances they find themselves in (the flight reaction).
 Others react in anger (the fight reaction) as they experience some threat to their self esteem, their sense of safety, or their relationship with someone important.
 Still others find themselves freezing or withdrawing (Depression) when life feels overwhelming.

 When people have difficulty regulating the level of emotional reactivity (whether anxiety, anger, or shutdown), they can feel overwhelmed and this often leads to behaviors, like addictions, that cause problems for themselves and others.
 After clearing the sources of these negative emotions and problem behaviors, I strongly believe that people can learn emotion regulation skills that will eventually lead to greater equanimity and improvements in their relationships, in their job or school performance, and in other important areas of life.
+Brainspotting and energy psychology are used in sessions to reduce the reactivity of the nervous system to a more appropriate level creating a more calm and peaceful state of mind and body.

 Sport Psychology and Performance Enhancement